In Syria's Ghouta, shelters are tombs for the living | Taiwan News

 Known for its green fields and vegetable gardens that fed the capital and its residents, the once fertile eastern Ghouta is now a hell on earth.

-The U.N. said 15,000 people have been reportedly driven from their homes in January, the majority staying in shelters and basements around Ghouta.
+The United Nations said 15,000 people have been reportedly driven from their homes in January, the majority staying in shelters and basements around Ghouta.

 Basements have served as safe havens in other opposition-held cities and towns facing intense government bombing.